emu-russia/breaks/BreakingNESWiki_DeepL/PPU/fifo.md

 (open the picture in a new tab for a full view)

+:warning: The value is fed to SR8 in reversed form, because the pixels are output backwards.

 ## Sprite Priority

 The priority circuit is in "sparse" layout.
 The individual pieces of this circuit are shown below.